mhtvsSFrpHdE/prefetch/qpp/prefetch/Document/KnownIssue/QtComponent/AltQMutexToQSemaphoreInMostCase/README.md

 semaphore.release();
 ```

 If a mutex is meant to be unlocked from another thread, go with QSemaphore.
+Or as long as you don't unlock without lock first, use mutex is safe.

 https://stackoverflow.com/a/28670244
 https://doc.qt.io/archives/qt-4.8/qmutex.html